Kontact: Organizer

 KOrganizer is the personal organizer.
 It has the ability to manage calendars, journals, and a to do list.

 News feed aggregator

-Akregator is a feed aggregator.
-It supports both RSS and Atom.
-Feeds can be sorted into categories.
-Akregator will aggregate all feeds in a particular category into a single list of new entries so that, for example, all news in the category "Politics" can be shown in one list.
-It has an incremental search feature for the titles of all the entries in its database.
+Akregator is a feed aggregator that supports both the RSS and Atom specifications.
+It allows individual feeds to be combined by assignment into user-configured categories, and will aggregate all feeds in a category into a single list of new entries.
+It also provides an incremental search feature for the titles of all the entries in its database.

 Akregator can be configured to fetch feeds within regular intervals.
 The user can also manually request to fetch all feeds, individual ones, or those in a selected category.
 It supports feed icons and embeds KHTML as an internal, tabbed web browser.
 Any external browser can also be called.

-Akregator is part of KDE since the 3.4 release, and it is distributed with the kdepim module.
+Akregator has been part of the KDE Applications suite since the 3.4 release, and it is distributed with the kdepim module.